jamesliangg/EECS-4413-OnlyBids/frontend/README.md

 6. Forward Bidding (/forward-bidding)
 - Connects to Socket.IO to show the highest bid in real time.
-- Typically expects the user to specify an AuctionID, or you might pass it via query params.
+- Expects the user to offer an AuctionID, or you might pass it via query params.

 7. Dutch Bidding (/dutch-bidding)
 - Connects to Socket.IO to see the current Dutch auction price in real time.
-- “Buy Now” logic calls a route to accept the price.
+- Calls a route to accept the price.

 8. Update Dutch (/update-dutch)
-- For sellers.
-Allows them to lower the Dutch price in real time.
+- Allows sellers to lower the Dutch price in real time.
-- Listens for "dutchPriceUpdate" events so the current price is always displayed.
+- Listens to "dutchPriceUpdate" events so the current price is always displayed.

-9. Auction Ended (/auction-ended/:auctionId or a variant)
+9. Auction Ended (/auction-ended?={$auctionId})
-- Fetches final bid, winning bidder from the server.
+- Get final bid, winning bidder from the server.
-- If user is not the winner, shows “Failure Notice.”
+- If user is not the winner, shows “failure notice.
-- If user is the winner, user can select shipping type (regular/expedited) and confirm, typically navigating to Payment.
+- If user is the winner, user can select shipping type (regular/expedited) before submitting.

 10. Payment (/payment)
-- Doesn’t ask for AuctionID or BuyerID; gets them from query params or session.
-- Default shipping address is 4700 Keele St, North York, ON M3J 1P3.
 - Card number, MM/YY, CVV, and phone number only allow digits.
-- Auto-jump from MM to YY after 2 digits.
+- Automatically jump from MM to YY after user input 2 digits.
-- On submission, calls /api/payment/pay.

 11. Receipt (/receipt)
 - Final page showing amount and estimated shipping days from the database.
-- Usually fetched from the server once payment is successful.
-- Demonstration Steps

 ## Prerequisites
 1. Node.js (v16+)